Probus East Grinstead Logo

 15/07/2025 - “Lucky Breeze – The rise and fall of the British Airship Service”.
 (Mike Scott Rumble) (Meeting)

-After commanding the first two-way transatlantic airship flight in HMA R34 he went on to become Assistant Director of Airship Development (Flying and Training).
+Between 1918 and 1930 Major George Herbert Scott CBE, AFC was the pre-eminent airship pilot and engineer of his generation.
+After commanding the first two way transatlantic airship flight in HMA R34 he went on to become Assistant Director of Airship Development (Flying and Training).
 He designed the mooring masts for the R100 and R101 and was appointed Officer in Charge of what was to become the last flight of the R101, which sounded the death knell for the crew, the passengers and the airship industry.

 Click here: The R101 on the day of launch